daar/opsim-website/pages/01.home/06._usecases/features.md

 image_align: left
 ---

-# There are no limits with what you can achieve with OpSim
+# No limits what you can achieve

 Simulations of physical properties of pure components and mixtures